npisanti/of_vscode/README.md

 # custom install
 Optionally you can install it with:
 ```
-sh install.sh /absolute/path/to/oF/directory compilername
+sh install.sh /absolute/path/to/oF/directory
 ```
 If you don't give the absolute path to your oF directory, it defaults to a relative path three folder above the app folder.
-You cannot specify `compilername` without giving the oF path first, if you don't give anything it uses the default compiler you set in the VSCode preference (search `Intellisense`).
-Another choice could be `clang-x64` if you use it.

 # credits
 This project was ispired by [Roberto Fazio VS Code / oF example](https://github.com/robertofazio/openFrameworks_VisualStudioCode_Example), that motivated me to try to switch from Geany to VS Code.